destruccionloca/l2jFree/trunk/L2_LoginServer_c5/README.txt

- NOTE: This short guide is for a C3, 3.0.0 release of L2J Server.
+ NOTE: This short guide is for a L2J Server. http://l2jserver.com

+ If you received this file as a part of a packaged or bundled build:

+L2J only supports L2J software obtained directly from L2J sources.

+What this means is, if you obtained L2J from a source other than our SVN or nightly distribution, you need to get support from where you got the files.
+We are unable to provide any technical assistance for unsupported software packages.
+The software may have virii, cause security problems, or even send your personal information to remote servers without your express consent.
+We cannot recommend the use of any of these packages on a server.

+WARNING: L2J Server is not a plug and play type of server.
+To setup the server and to run it successfully you need to do a lot of reading.
+If reading and learning are not something you like to do, Stop now.

 ====================
-L2J Server v3.0.0
+L2J Server
 ====================
-$Date: 2005/09/07 22:17:35 $
+$Date: 2006/12/06 19:14:22 $
-$Revision: 2.0 $

 TOC:
 I.    OVERVIEW
 II.
+LEGAL
+III.
 REQUIREMENTS
-III.
+IV.
 FIRST STARTUP
-IV.
-ADMIN/GM's GUIDE
-V.    PLAYER's GUIDE
+V.    ADMIN/GM's GUIDE
 VI.
+PLAYER's GUIDE
+VII.
 UPDATING
-VII.
+VIII.
 TROUBLESHOOTING
-VIII.
-LEGAL
 IX.
 CONTACT
 X.    CONTRIBUTING
 XI.
 BUG REPORTING
 XII.
 CREDITS

 ====================
 I. OVERVIEW